kailoulou/HikingLog/README.md

 * Plan.java
     * Intializes the plan objects based off of the user’s “Planning Board” input

-* Trailinit.java
+* TrailLibrary.java
-    * This file will be loaded before any of the main parts of the program are accessible to the user and stored as final global variable so that it may only be accessed.
+    * This file will read a file of Trails (from the All Trails database) and create a searchable dictionary of trails before the front end runs (i.e. made visible) to the user and stored as a constant class variable so that it may only be accessed.
-    * This file will be responsible for creating a hashmap which will then point to another hashmap so that it may be readily accessed within our main file.
+    * This class will be responsible for creating a nested hashmap so that it may be readily accessed within our main file.
 The formatting for this hashmap will go as follows:
         * myMap : TrailsHashMap : TrailName -> Information
+    * A dictionary search will retun a Trail that is then refered in the main app.
-    * The specific information in “Information” will be latitude, longitude, and length of the trail.
+        * The specific information will be latitude, longitude, and length of the trail.

 * Country.java
     * While our source does have a lot of data, for this version we will be only using the US Country to help map out all of the data and make it easier.
-Placing the Country object in context of the Globe object will also allow us to get precise information about the coordinates of the trails and we will not have to recontextualize the geographic information.
+Placing the Country object in context of the World Map will also allow us to get precise information about the coordinates of the trails and we will not have to recontextualize the geographic information.

 * HikingJournal.java
     * This is the primary file, containing all of the code for the GUI as well as a number of helper functions